 It just wasn’t working!
 Learning was stressful.

 Over the past few years, however, I’ve come to rely on a more relaxed, but still rich and engaging way of doing homeschool preschool.
 At this time, we don’t use any particular curriculum (besides my own early learning Bible packs!).
-Once he turns four or five we may get something more comprehensive, but our relaxed homeschool preschool is just what the doctor ordered for now.
+Our relaxed homeschool preschool is just what the doctor ordered for now.
 We’re planning on sending him to Kindergarten in public school since we have a fantastic local school district.
 But I’m convinced that a love of learning starts at home!

 Do we still learn academic subjects, ABCs, 123s, and all that good stuff?
 Absolutely!

 So, without further ado, here are my best tips, tricks, and routines for you to steal.
-Homeschool preschool isn’t as intimidating as it sounds, mama!
+Creating a relaxed homeschool preschool curriculum isn’t as intimidating as it sounds, mama!
 I promise you can do this 🙂

 Stay tuned till the end…I’ll give you a full list of resources and tools we use for homeschool preschool at the end of this post!

 - Hands on learning: This is where I teach math skills, practice letters and pre-reading, encourage scientific thinking, and support fine motor skills.
 For examples of the types of activities we do, check out this Hot Wheels number graph activity or these fun games you can play with MegaBloks to teach colors.
 Guess what?
 We don’t do an activity every single day.
-It’s really more like three times per week.
+It’s really more like two or three times per week.
 Our favorite activities feel more like games and playtime.
 We generally steer clear of worksheets.
 The closest we get to worksheets are the cute coloring pages from my early learning packs or this fun dry erase workbook for preschoolers.
 Most of our activities I just make up on the spot or do a quick Pinterest search for the concept I want to teach.
+Want to learn my secrets for creating awesome play-based learning experiences?
+Grab my free email course and inspire learning through play!

 - Outdoor play: Getting outside is an absolute must-have for our homeschool preschool.
 Outside play is proven to increase attention span, encourage problem solving and critical thinking, and obviously keep our little ones healthy.
 Geez, I wrote a whole post about why we love outdoor play!
 We seriously can’t get enough sunshine!
 When we are outside, we also learn about nature study.
 I love teaching about letters, shapes, and numbers with natural objects, too!
 Leah from MyLittleRobins.com has some great tips for teaching the alphabet when you’re outdoors.